2016 Kobalt 400: Entry list

 The entry list for the Kobalt 400 was released on Monday, February 29 at 3:10 p.m.
 Eastern time.
 Thirty-nine cars are entered for the race.
 The only driver change from the previous race is Brian Vickers returning to the seat of the No. 14 Stewart-Haas Racing Chevrolet.

 Test sessions

 Session 1

 Jimmie Johnson was the fastest in the first test session with a time of 27.982 and a speed of 192.981 mph.

 Session 2

 Aric Almirola was the fastest in the second test session with a time of 27.988 and a speed of 192.940 mph.
-Denny Hamlin slammed the wall during the session and will use a backup car for the race.
+Denny Hamlin slammed the wall during the session and would use a backup car for the race.
 Because the change took place prior to qualifying, he won't start from the rear of the field.
 He said that the car "just snapped loose first lap after the changes.”